You and your horses CAN help to save the planet from climate change!Mar 07, 2021

 When the plants are grazed their roots die back temporarily, which builds up organic matter (and carbon) in the soil.
 And then new roots regrow as the plant above ground regrows.
 This is one way that carbon is taken out of the atmosphere and stored in the soil.

-Each acre (4000 square meters) of pasture produces enough oxygen for 64 people a day.
+Each acre (4000 square meters) of pasture produces enough oxygen for 64 people daily.
 One acre of well-managed grass area stores about 417.305 Kilograms of carbon per year.

 Overgrazing leads to bare soil which rapidly loses carbon to the atmosphere.